 I am a non-UB student who has completed all of the prerequisite courses, how do I apply?

 All students are expected to meet the same criteria for admission.
 Once you complete the prerequisite courses, you may apply to the PharmD program using the online PharmCAS application.
-Please be aware that the PCAT is mandatory for all PharmCAS applicants except Early Assurance students.

 I am currently enrolled in a professional pharmacy program at another school.
 Can I transfer into your program?

 We do not accept the transfer of credits from another ACPE-accredited college/pharmacy school into the professional program.
 Therefore, students who have previously attended another professional pharmacy program must apply for admission through PharmCAS and begin the first professional year (P1) of the program at UB SPPS upon acceptance.

 When can I apply and what is the application deadline for the PharmD program?

 The current deadline is June 1 of each year for fall entrance into the professional program.
 Applicants are advised to apply well in advance of this deadline.
 Late applications may be considered.
 For undergraduate/pre-pharmacy admissions information, visit Undergraduate Admissions (or International Admissions, when applicable).

 In order to be considered for admission to the PharmD program, applicants must submit a PharmCAS application and complete the PharmD prerequisite courses.
 A competitive GPA is around a B in the pre-pharmacy science and math courses.
 In addition, the Admissions Committee looks at scholastic preparation, pharmacy experiences, academic recognition or honors, extracurricular activities, letters of recommendation, oral and written communication and any additional information provided by the applicant.

 Should I still apply if my grade point average or PCAT is relatively low?